aaorsi/get_emlines/README.md

 ## Description

-This code performs an optimal bilinear interpolation on a multi-dimensional grid of photo-ionization models to retrieve  multiple emission lines for objects with a given input set of properties.
-The code is written in `Python` and the results have been published in [Orsi et al. 2014]
+This simple code performs an optimal bilinear interpolation on a multi-dimensional grid of photo-ionization models to retrieve  multiple emission lines for objects with a given input set of properties.
+The code is written in `Python` and it was conceived to generalise the results that were published in [Orsi et al. 2014] so that users can incorporate this model easily.

 http://adsabs.harvard.edu/abs/2014MNRAS.443..799O